remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 ### `--region`

 The [GCP region](/docs/cloudrun/region-selection) to select.
-Both the Service and the Cloud Storage bucket should be in this region.
+For lowest latency, the service, site and output bucket should be in the same region.

 ### `--props`